-C1: Analyse, design, build and test software solutions, adopting a software engineering approach, to increasingly complex and varied computing problem domains.
+C1: Analyse, design, build and test solutions to increasingly complex and varied web based computing problem domains.

-C2: Use a range of tools, techniques, knowledge and technologies in the development of computing applications.
+C2: Use a range of tools, techniques, knowledge and technologies in the development of web based computing applications.

-C3: Design and build high quality, secure computing applications with appropriate interactive components, networking and database support.
+C3: Design and build high quality web based computing applications with appropriate multimedia components and database support.

-C4: Use appropriate techniques and tools to support effective management of the development and operation of software systems.
+C4: Use appropriate techniques and tools to support effective management of the development and operation of web based software systems.

-C5: Manage the development of a computing system and evaluate the effectiveness of the system and development process.
+C5: Manage the development of a web based computing system and evaluate the effectiveness of the system and development process.

-D. Transferable/Key Skills
+d) Transferable/Key Skills